MicrosoftDocs/playfab-docs/playfab-docs/features/Insights/management-commands.md

 Create or appends to a table with results of QueryOrCommand<br>
 Usage: `.set-or-append  TableName [with (PropertyName = PropertyValue [, ...])] <| QueryOrCommand`<br>
 Example: `.set-or-append [‘custom.weekEvents’] <| [‘events.all’] | where Timestamp > now() – time(7d)`<br>
 This appends data from the above query to table "custom.weekEvents".
-If the table does not exist, create it.
+If the table doesn't exist, create it.

 **.set-or-replace** (restricted to performance level 2 and above)<br>
 Replaces the data of the table if it exists (drops the existing data shards), or creates the target table if doesn't already exist.
-The table schema will be preserved unless one of extend_schema or recreate_schema ingestion property is set to true.
+The table schema is preserved unless one of extend_schema or recreate_schema ingestion property is set to true.
 If the schema is modified, this happens before the actual data ingestion in its own transaction, so a failure to ingest the data doesn't mean the schema wasn't modified.<br>
 Usage: `.set-or-replace  TableName [with (PropertyName = PropertyValue [, ...])] <| QueryOrCommand`<br>
 Example: `.set-or-replace [‘custom.dayEvents’] <| [‘events.all’] | where Timestamp > now() – time(1d)`<br>
 This replaces the data in table "custom.dayEvents" with the above query.